Relintai/rcpp_sample_simple_data_collector_app/Readme.md

 Now just open http://127.0.0.1:8080

-You can push floats to the "a/b" MQTT topics, and the new values will be save in the database.sqlite db, and will appear in your browser.
+You can push floats to the "a/b" MQTT topics, and the new values will be save in the `database.sqlite` file, and will appear in your browser.

 If you have mosqitto installed you can use the `publish_random_data.py` or `publish_data.sh` scripts to automatically